Sign Up Today

 – One in five on the U.S. organ transplant waiting list lives in California.

-– Last year, nearly 1,100 people died in our state waiting for a life-saving organ transplant.
+– In 2012, more than 1,100 people died in our state waiting for a life-saving organ transplant.

 – All major religions support or permit organ, eye and tissue donation.